 What can individuals do about data breaches?

 Individuals are heavily dependent on companies to safeguard their information.
-They also trust that they will be notified as soon as possible after a breach is discovered.
+They also trust that they will be notified immediately after a breach is discovered.
 That being said, there are some steps you can take to safeguard your data:

 - Use strong, unique passwords: This way, even if someone has your username or email, it will be difficult for them to break into an account.
 Long strings of letters, numbers, and symbols are a good idea.
 Passwords should also be unique to each account in order to prevent hackers from using a breached account’s login information on other accounts, an attack known as credential stuffing.
 You can use a password manager to help you generate and remember passwords.